 8. Choose a Qualified Contractor

 Hiring the right professional is one of the most critical steps.
-Look for licensed and insured electricians experienced in subpanel installation and subpanel wiring.
+Look for licensed and insured electricians experienced in subpanel installation and wiring.
 Ask for references, verify credentials, and read reviews.
 A skilled contractor will explain the installation process clearly, provide transparent pricing, and ensure all work meets code standards.
 Never settle for unlicensed or inexperienced electricians when dealing with electrical infrastructure.

 9. Prepare the Work Area

 Before your contractor arrives, clear the area around your electrical panel and the planned subpanel location.
 Remove furniture, storage items, or obstacles to provide easy access.
 If the installation area is outdoors or in a basement, ensure it’s well-lit and dry.
-A clean workspace allows electricians to complete your residential electrical sub panel installation efficiently and safely.
+A clean workspace allows electricians to complete your residential electrical subpanel installation efficiently and safely.

 10. Understand the Installation and Testing Process